olvb/lindenmaker/README.md

 ## Homegrown trees

 3D Trees generated using [Lindenmayer systems][1].
-Would be nice to add more systems or add support for reading them an external files.
+Would be nice to add more systems or add support for reading them from external files.

 Requirements: [GLM][2] and [GLWF][3]

 [1]: https://jobtalle.com/lindenmayer_systems.html